cosmospostman/parko-catchment-gis/docs/IMPROVEMENTS.md

 ---

+## Stage 5: Robustness to anomalously wet years

+### The problem

+In an unusually wet year (e.g. 2025), all three Stage 5 signals are distorted in the same direction:

+- **NDVI anomaly** — elevated catchment-wide as native vegetation responds to rainfall.
+  Parkinsonia patches no longer stand out against the background of unusually green native vegetation.
+The `percentile_scale` normalisation makes things worse: it scales relative to within-year variation, so a "high" score just means greener than the catchment average within an already-green year.
+- **Flowering index** — may also be elevated if native species are flowering more prolifically, reducing signal-to-noise for Parkinsonia's specific yellow flush.
+- **HAND** — unaffected by rainfall (terrain-derived), but its contribution is diluted when the other two signals are noisy.

+The result is a plausibility map with little spatial discrimination — almost the entire catchment scores green, producing 28,000+ zone polygons that are not useful for prioritising drone surveys.

+There is also a secondary issue: the HAND inversion (`1 - hand_norm`) currently penalises river channel pixels (HAND ≈ 0) rather than rewarding them, because p2 of HAND is near zero and the inversion maps low-HAND to low score.
+The floodplain fringe (HAND 1–5 m) is intended to score high, but the channel itself scores low — the opposite of where Parkinsonia is most likely to establish.

+### Adaptive composite window

+The most promising improvement is to replace the fixed Aug–Nov composite window with an **adaptive window that maximises contrast between riparian and upland vegetation**.

+The logic: Parkinsonia is deep-rooted and accesses alluvial groundwater, so it stays green even during the driest part of the year.
+Native upland and shallow-rooted vegetation senesces.
+The period of maximum contrast between low-HAND (riparian) and high-HAND (upland) NDVI is the period where Parkinsonia signal is strongest — and this window shifts between years depending on when the dry season arrives and how severe it is.

+**Implementation approach:**

+- Stage 1 already fetches scenes across the composite window.
+The fetch would need to retain per-month (or per-fortnight) NDVI mosaics rather than collapsing to a single median.
+- A new sub-step computes, for each candidate window of fixed length (e.g. 6 weeks), the mean NDVI difference between low-HAND pixels (HAND < 5 m) and high-HAND pixels (HAND > 20 m).
+- The window with maximum contrast is selected and the NDVI composite for that window is used downstream.

+**Key open questions before implementing:**

+1. Does Stage 1 retain per-scene or per-month data, or does it collapse to a single composite?
+If collapsed, this requires a Stage 1 change to retain temporal granularity.
+2. Should the window length be fixed (e.g. always 6 weeks) or variable?
+3. In an exceptionally wet year where native vegetation never senesces, the contrast window may not exist at all — the pipeline should detect and warn on this condition rather than silently selecting a poor window.

+**Caveat:** In a year as wet as 2025, even the adaptive window may not find sufficient contrast — the improvement is most valuable for moderately wet years.
+In extreme years, Stage 6 (trained classifier with ground truth) remains the only robust path.

+### HAND scoring fix

+The `1 - hand_norm` inversion currently gives the lowest score to channel pixels (HAND ≈ 0) and the highest to mid-floodplain pixels.
+Consider capping or clipping HAND before inversion so that pixels below a threshold (e.g. HAND < 1 m, i.e. in-channel) are treated the same as pixels at 1 m rather than penalised.
+This is a small change to `compute_plausibility` in Stage 5.

+---

 ## Stage 5: Sparse ALA training data in the Mitchell catchment

 The ALA database contains only ~16 georeferenced *Parkinsonia aculeata* records within